GSK faces bribery investigation in Poland: BBC

 According to the BBC, one doctor has admitted guilt and has been fined and given a suspended sentence.

-GSK, Britain's biggest drugmaker, was accused by Chinese authorities in July of funnelling up to 3 billion yuan (288 million pounds) to doctors and officials to encourage them to use its medicines in a case that rocked the pharmaceuticals industry.
+GSK, Britain's biggest drugmaker, was accused by Chinese authorities in July of funnelling up to 3 billion yuan ($483 million) to doctors and officials to encourage them to use its medicines in a case that rocked the pharmaceuticals industry.

 (Reporting by Karen Rebelo in Bangalore; Editing by Leslie Adler)